 Stretching for a bit over 14 km, the Turquoise Way Trail is a sealed track that runs between Jurien Bay Harbour and Hill River Mouth.
 Walk, run, cycle, skate…it won’t matter how you get from one end to the other, the views out over the beach and waters of the Jurien Bay Marine Park are wonderful.
 There are access points along the trail and picnic and BBQ facilities available as you make your way through Dobbyn Park near the jetty.

 Swim with the Sea Lions

 A highlight of your visit to Jurien Bay is going on a cruise to Essex Rocks to swim with the local sea lions.
 If you want a wildlife experience where the wildlife literally gets up into your face, this is it.
-These puppies of the sea area curious and playful and more than happy coming up to say hello.
+These puppies of the sea are curious and playful and more than happy to come up and say hello.
 We have done a few seal and sea lion swims and this is one of the best.
 Read our post about it to get more details.

 Read More : Must Do… Swim with Sea Lions

 A big industry in the area is rock lobster fishing.
 At the Lobster Shack you can see what happens from when they’re caught to how they end up on the dinner table.
 The Lobster shack has a factory tour where you can see their state of the art live lobster processing plant from an overhead viewing platform.
 If the tour whets your appetite, head to the dining room to sample some of the locally caught product.